MKHDatascientist/ScalableML/README.md

 Implementation

 We have passed these steps:

 1- Creating  accounts on Modal.com, hopsworks.ai and huggingface.co.

-2- Defining api-key in hopsworks
+2- Defining api-key in hopsworks.

-3- Defining a secret key using this api-key in modals 4- Creating feature group in hopsworks
+3- Defining a secret key using this api-key in modals.

+4- Creating feature group in hopsworks.

-5- Creating view and model and hopsworks
+5- Creating view and model and hopsworks.

 6- Calling titanic-feature-daily.py and titanic-batch.py consequently.

 7- Defining two new name spaces in huggingface.
 One space for defining a user-interface which takes some parameters and predicts based on the titanic model.
 Another space is for demonstrating some features like confusion matrix.